 Red Bean Paste Buns (Dou Sha Bao)

-Red bean paste or adzuki beans paste is a dark red sweet bean paste used in many Chinese desserts and pastries.
-This paste is also widely used in Japanese and Korean cuisines.
-Red bean paste buns (dou sha bao in Mandarin) is one of the most popular Chinese desserts, these buns can be either steamed or baked.
-Chinese buns or baozi are leavened bread stuffed with an assortment of either savoury or sweet fillings.
-Red bean paste is normally concocted by boiling adzuki beans until soft, mashed and then sweetened with sugar or honey.
-The beans can either be softly mashed or processed into a smooth paste.
-Sometimes, whole boiled soft beans are added back to the smooth bean paste for additional texture.
+Red bean paste buns (dou sha bao in Mandarin) is one of the most popular Chinese desserts.
+Besides, they either steam or bake red bean paste buns.
+Usually, they stuff Chinese buns or baozi with an assortment of either savoury or sweet fillings.
+Red bean paste or adzuki beans paste is a dark red sweet bean paste.
+Likewise, they use red bean paste in many Chinese desserts and pastries.
+They also widely use this paste in Japanese and Korean cuisines.
+Moreover, they cook red bean paste by boiling adzuki beans until soft.
+Then mashed and sweetened with sugar or honey.
+Then they either softly mashed these cooked adzuki beans or processed it into a smooth paste.
+Sometimes, they add whole boiled soft beans back to the smooth bean paste for additional texture.

 Types of Chinese Red Bean Paste Desserts and Pastries

-Other popular Chinese desserts and pastries using red bean paste are: red bean soup (hong dou sha tang), a type of thick sweet soup (tong sui in Cantonese); glutinous rice balls filled with red bean paste in ginger syrup (tang yuan); steamed or boiled glutinous rice dumpling wrapped in bamboo leaves (zong zi); mooncakes (ye bing), a thin dough baked pastry filled with red bean paste normally eaten during the Mid Autumn Festival; fried glutinous rice balls (jian dui) filled with red bean pastes; red bean cake (hong dou gao) and red bean pancakes.
+Other popular Chinese desserts and pastries using red bean paste include red bean soup (hong dou sha tang).
+A type of thick sweet soup (tong sui in Cantonese).
+Glutinous rice balls filled with red bean paste in ginger syrup (tang yuan).
+Steamed or boiled glutinous rice dumpling wrapped in bamboo leaves (zong zi).
+Mooncakes (ye bing), a thin dough baked pastry filled with red bean paste normally eaten during the Mid Autumn Festival.
+Fried glutinous rice balls (jian dui) filled with red bean pastes.
+Red bean cake (hong dou gao) and red bean pancakes.
 Check out my gluten free recipe for Creamy Coconut Red Bean with Black Rice soup.
-Red bean paste is also widely used as a condiment in ice kacang (Malaysian shaved ice dessert) and in making ice cream and popsicles in Asia.
+They also widely use red bean paste as a condiment in ice kacang (Malaysian shaved ice dessert).
+As well as in making ice cream and popsicles in Asia.

-The adzuki beans (scientific name: Vigna angularis) are legumes that were first cultivated in East Asia and the Himalayan province many thousands of years ago.
-In China and Korea, they were cultivated as far back as 1000 BC and was introduced to Japan about one thousand years ago.
-Adzuki beans are packed full of nutrients and not only low in calories and high in dietary fibre as well as antioxidants, but also rich in protein, making them a perfect protein substitute for vegetarians or vegans.
+The adzuki beans (scientific name: Vigna angularis) are legumes that were first cultivated in East Asia.
+As well as the Himalayan province many thousands of years ago.
+In China and Korea, they cultivated adzuki beans as far back as 1000 BC.
+Then they introduced adzuki beans to Japan about one thousand years ago.
+Adzuki beans are very high in nutrients, low in calories, high in dietary fibre and antioxidants.
+But also rich in protein, making them a perfect protein substitute for vegetarians or vegans.
 Adzuki beans are an excellent source of potassium, magnesium, iron, zinc, copper, phosphorus and manganese.
-They are also a good source of vitamin B1 (thiamine), vitamin B2 (riboflavin), vitamin B3 (Niacin), vitamin B6 (pyridoxine) and folate (folic acid).
-Health benefits of adzuki beans include: help maintain a healthy digestive system; aid in weight management; reduction in the level of bad cholesterol in the body; reduce risk of cardiovascular diseases; help build muscle mass; help maintain normal blood sugar level; assist the body to fight against free radicals with antioxidant and anti-inflammatory properties; and maintenance of bone health.
+They are also a good source of vitamin B1 (thiamine), vitamin B2 (riboflavin), and vitamin B3 (Niacin).
+Plus vitamin B6 (pyridoxine) and vitamin B9 (folate).

 Red Bean Paste Buns (Dou Sha Bao)

-Red bean paste buns (dou sha bao in Mandarin) is one of the most popular Chinese desserts, these buns can be either steamed or baked.
+Red bean paste buns (dou sha bao) are one of the most popular Chinese desserts, these buns are leavened bread filled with red bean paste.

 Prep Time: 1 hour